samantharsiqueira/samantharsiqueira/README.md

 I’m an economist turned tech enthusiast, combining my love for business and technology.
 With a solid background in finance and tech, I’ve worked in investor data management and contract validation, ensuring precision and efficiency.

-After moving from Brazil to Europe, I spent 7 years honing my skills in customer service and tech licensing.
+After moving from Brazil to Europe 7 years ago, I spent a good time enhancing my skills in customer service and tech licensing.
 Now, after 1500 hours of intensive web development study at Trybe, I’m a passionate developer who thrives on turning ideas into innovative, clean, and efficient code—whether it's front-end with React or back-end with Node.js and SQL.

 Things that I code with: